MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/verify-microsoft-edge-program.md

 Confirm that the company name and address in your [Legal business profile](https://partner.microsoft.com/dashboard/account/v3/organization/legalinfo#developer) don't have spelling errors or abbreviations.
 They must match your formal company business registration records exactly.
 If appropriate, select the match found in external company databases, such as Dun & Bradstreet (DUNS ID) or state registry.

-Microsoft uses this documentation to verify that the company is authorized to do business under that name, and that it's located at the address that was provided.
+Microsoft uses these documents to verify that the company is authorized to do business under that name, and that it's located at the address that was provided.
 For further assistance, go to your profile page to upload more proofs through the interactive vetting experience.
 For more information, see [Checking your verification status](#checking-your-verification-status).

 <!-- ====================================================================== -->